Emerson Electric Co. (EMR). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-EMR earned one Star in this section for 3.) above, having an acceptable score in at least two of the four Key Metrics measured.
+EMR earned two Stars in this section for 1.) and 3.) above.
+A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+EMR earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1947 and has increased its dividend payments for 60 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 2. Years to > MMA

 EMR earned a Star in this section for its NPV MMA Diff. of the $532.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as EMR has.
 The stock's current yield of 3.4% exceeds the 1.81% estimated 20-year average MMA rate.